CRMSB/PAPER_subspace_MESE/README.md

 If you use this package please acknowledge us by citing : https://doi.org/10.1002/mrm.30146

+> [!IMPORTANT]
-Additionally, if you use the sequence available in the MR sequence folder, please contact us to sign the sequence transfer agreement : aurelien.trotier@rmsb.u-bordeaux.fr
+> If you use the sequence available in the MR sequence folder, please contact us to sign the sequence transfer agreement : aurelien.trotier@rmsb.u-bordeaux.fr

 ## Bruker sequence and protocol

 The accelerated 3D MESE MR sequence and the corresponding protocol for fully-sampled / CS6 / CS8 and CS10 acquisitions, as used in the publication, are available in the folder `MR sequence/PV6.0.1` for **Bruker Paravision PV6.0.1**.
 Source code is available in this private directory.
 Source code is available in this private directory : https://github.com/CRMSB/SEQ_BRUKER_a_MSME_CS/tree/v0.1.1b

-The sequence was also implemented for **Bruker Paravision PV-360.3.5** and is available in the folder  `MR sequence/PV-360.3.5`.
+The sequence was also implemented for **Bruker Paravision PV-360.3.5 / 3.6** and is available in the folder  `MR sequence`.
 Source code is available in this private directory : https://github.com/CRMSB/SEQ_BRUKER_a_MESE_CS_360

 ## Julia Installation